qase-tms/qase-javascript/qase-playwright/README.md

 ## Example of usage

-If you want to decorate cake test with Qase case Id you could use case function.
-The Id in your test must be entered in accordance with the hierarchy of test case Ids in your TMS Qase.
+The Playwright reporter has the ability to auto-generate test cases and suites from your test data.

+But if necessary, you can independently register the ID of already existing test cases from TMS before the executing tests.
 For example:

 ```typescript
 import { qase } from 'playwright-qase-reporter/dist/playwright';